Quick Answer

 Fix "This Extension Is No Longer Supported" in Chrome

 Chrome shows "This extension is no longer supported" when an extension uses outdated APIs, was removed from the Web Store, or is incompatible with your Chrome version.
-The safest approach is to find a maintained replacement from the Chrome Web Store.
+Recommended approach: find a maintained replacement from the Chrome Web Store.
 Avoid downloading old copies from unofficial sources.

 Related Extensions